RodrigoPinaLozano/network-location/README.md

 ## Development

+This extension is now built with JavaScript (.jsx) rather than TypeScript.

 ### Prerequisites

-- Node.js (v16 or later recommended)
+- Node.js (v18 or later recommended)
 - npm
 - Raycast application installed